simplex-chat/simplex-chat/docs/XFTP-SERVER.md

 ### Control port

 Enabling control port in the configuration allows administrator to see information about the smp-server in real-time.
-Additionally, it allows to delete queues for content moderation and see the debug info about the clients, sockets, etc. Enabling the control port requires setting the `admin` and `user` passwords.
+Additionally, it allows to delete file chunks for content moderation and see the debug info about the clients, sockets, etc. Enabling the control port requires setting the `admin` and `user` passwords.

 1. Generate two passwords for each user: